(Last updated on: 28/11/2022)

 Tips for Travelling to Costa Rica with a Baby

-All in all this was a great destination to travel with baby.
+All in all Costa Rica with a baby was a great choice.
 There was enough to keep her stimulated, without over-tiring her and the distances to travel were not too great.
 Here are a few lessons I learned about travelling Costa Rica with a baby!

 - Roads are TERRIBLE, so make sure you have a good car seat